FUTURE EVENTS – FOR DETAILS OF OUR FUTURE EVENTS PLEASE ENSURE YOUR NAME IS ON OUR MAILING LIST – EMAIL email@example.com.

 Over 100 supporters attended an evening with Ishmael Khaldi, Israeli diplomat who spoke about his career from Bedouin shepherd boy to Bedouin diplomat for the state of Israel.
 Ishmael also led two round table discussions with churchmen, academics and senior community leaders.

 NIFI was proud to host Israeli press attaché Yiftah Curiel at a breakfast briefing in Belfast.
 During his visit Yiftah was guest of honour at an evening to celebrate Israel at Stormont and spoke at a packed Great Hall.
 He met with senior journalists and briefed community leaders and elected representatives at our NIFI event.

 Over 150 heard Noam Bedein speak about life in southern Israel under bombardment from Hamas and other Islamist terror groups in Gaza.

-NIFI held events outside Belfast, in Bangor and Carryduff, where the guest speaker was Simon Barrett, presenter of the Middle East Report.
+NIFI held events outside Belfast, at churches in Bangor and Carryduff, where the guest speaker was Simon Barrett, presenter of the Middle East Report.
 Simon spoke to large and attentive audiences.